bhctest123/soberlivingappcom-new/src/content/blog/4-best-kept-secrets-about-opening-a-sober-living-home-in-north-dakota.md

 ---
-title: "Sober Living App - 4 Best Kept Secrets About Opening a Sober Living Home in North Dakota"
+title: '4 Best Kept Secrets About Opening a Sober Living Home in North Dakota'
 description: '4 secrets to opening an SLH in ND (Feb 2023): RHAP funding, no state cert, NSLA & more!
 Tips via Sober Living App blog.'
 date: 2023-02-16
 author: "Ben Weiss"